BU-Spark-Learning-Ambassadors/ocaml_coding_instructions/README.md

 ## Step 3: levelthree_types
 You have three types : Ambassador, Meeting_room, and Student.
 A student wants access to a meeting room.
 If the meeting room is booked, then there is a chance the ambassador that it's booked by will let the student use the room, based on a few conditions:
-      - If the Ambassador is a Learning ambassador, then the room can never be given
+ a) If the Ambassador is a Learning ambassador, then the room can never be given
  else:
-      - If the student is friends with the ambassador who booked the room, they will let the student have the room.
+ b) If the student is friends with the ambassador who booked the room, they will let the student have the room.
-      - If the student is friends with at least 3 ambassadors, no matter who, they will let the student have the room
+ c) If the student is friends with at least 3 ambassadors, no matter who, they will let the student have the room

-Write a function unbook, which takes in parameters (s : student) (roomlist : meeting_room list)
-where roomlist has three meeting rooms a,b, and c and returns a tuple of three booleans, for whether the student can have access to the list of meeting rooms.
+Write a function unbook, which takes in parameters (s : student) (roomlist : meeting_room list) where roomlist has three meeting rooms a,b, and c and returns a tuple of three booleans, for whether the student can have access to the list of meeting rooms.

 ## Step 4: Create a branch